Champs-Élysées Film Festival

 The Champs-Élysées Film Festival is a film festival that takes place annually in Paris, France.
 The festival consists of French and American feature-length films and short films.
 There are competitive films that may be eligible for several awards, and a group of out-of-competition selections like retrospectives and avant-premieres.
 Two film industry-targeted events are hosted alongside the Festival: the US in Progress Paris program and the Paris Coproduction Village, the latter co-organized with Les Arcs European Film Festival.
 Around 25,000 spectators and professionals attend the festival each year, and 60,000 people attended the free-of-charge, digital 2020 screenings.

+Unlike many festivals, Champs-Élysées includes documentaries in the official competition rather than in a special section.

 Though the Champs-Élysées Film Festival is usually held annually in June, the 10th Champs-Élysées Film Festival was held from 14 to 21 September 2021.
-The latest Champs-Élysées Film Festival was held from 21 to 28 June, making it the 11th edition.
+The latest Champs-Élysées Film Festival was held from 18 to 25 June 2024, making it the 13th edition.

 History

-The Festival was created by French distributor Sophie Dulac.
-Its aim is to showcase American independent films, the focus of its main competitive selection, along with offering a wide array of movie premieres, both American and French.
-Participating movie theaters are located alongside the Avenue des Champs-Élysées in Paris.
+The Festival was created by Paris-based French film distributor and exhibitor Sophie Dulac to build a bridge between the French and American film industries.
+Participating movie theaters are located alongside the Avenue des Champs-Élysées in Paris, including the Balzac, Gaumont Champs-Elysées, the Lincoln, the Publicis Cinéma and UGC George V.

 2012 edition

 The first edition of the Festival was held from June 6 to June 12, with actors Lambert Wilson and Michael Madsen presiding.
 During the first edition, more than 15,000 people attended, with more than 50 films screened.
 Besides the Official Selection of American Independent Films, the Festival's main event, three other non-competitive selections were presented: French Galas, American Galas and Oscar Nominated Foreign Language Films.
 A competitive Official Shorts Selection was also showcased.
+Donald Sutherland participated in a conversation following a screening of Alan J. Pakula's Klute, in which he co-starred alongside Jane Fonda.
 A tribute to Harvey Weinstein was held to celebrate his career and a retrospective of 11 of his films was shown throughout the week.
 Three Audience Prizes (Best American Feature-Length Film, Best American Short Film, Best French Short Film) were presented during the Closing Ceremony, held at the Publicis Cinema.
+Hannah Fidell’s directorial debut, A Teacher, about a Texas teacher who has an affair with a student, won the top prize at the inaugural Champs-Elysées Film Festival's US in Progress event.